-Amounts x € 1,000 2024 2023 Quantifiable transaction costs charged to the Fund - 1
+Amounts x € 1,000 2024 2023 Quantifiable transaction costs charged to the Fund - -

 This relates to the costs incurred when buying and selling investments.
 The transaction costs are included in the purchase cost of acquisitions and the sale proceeds of disposals and are recognised in the results through changes in the value of investments.
 In transactions involving fixed-income securities, costs are generally an integral part of the transaction price and therefore cannot be identified separately.
 Non-quantifiable costs, which may be embedded in transactions involving other derivative financial instruments, are not included in the above amounts.
 Any transaction costs mentioned above refers to costs incurred with futures transactions.
+These costs were <1 in 2024 and 2023.